10 Content Curation Tools to Boost Your Productivity

 I am in love with these tools!
 As an avid content curator, I am always looking for the latest and best thing in the industry to help me do it faster, easier and in a more organized way.
 We are now in a time that is based so heavily around curation that you can find dozens to get the job done.

-When it comes to productivity, these are the ten that I personally find the best.
+When it comes to productivity, these are the ten that I personally find the best (there are a few WordPress plugins that may turn useful too).
 I would imagine those reading this have used a couple of them, as well.

 Create Your Own Reading List to Monitor Trends and Get Inspired